hiveot/hiveot.github.io/index.md

 ## Status & Roadmap

-This project is currently in the definition phase.
+This project is currently in the proof of concept phase.

 Planned project deliverables, subject to change no doubt:
-1. Conceptual design and attempt to engage with the WoT working group [done]
+1. Conceptual design and attempt to engage with the WoT working group [poc]
-2. WoST Hub core and client libraries [in progress]
+2. WoST Hub core [alpha]
+2. WoST client library [alpha]
-3. WoST Hub Plugin for WoST Thing provisioning and registration [in progress]
+3. WoST Hub core plugin for Thing provisioning (idprov) [alpha]
-4. WoST Hub Plugin for Directory Service
+4. WoST Hub core plugin for authorization [alpha]
-5. WoST Hub Plugin for managing Things through a Web UI
+4. WoST Hub Plugin for viewing and managing Things through a Web UI
-6. WoST Hub Plugin for legacy IoT devices
+5. WoST Hub Plugin for legacy IoT devices; 1-wire, Insteon, Z-Wave [in-progress]
+6. WoST Hub Plugin for Directory Service
 7. WoST Hub Plugin for cloud intermediary